scale-lab/DPC/README.md

 # Outputs:
 Log.txt: used to log main events and logs of each node.
 DPC_debug.txt: used to log the details of each iteration. powerCap.txt: power cap printed every second.
-In our original implementation, power cap passed to power controller.
+In our original implementation, power controller enforce/actuate the cap instead of printing it every second.

 # Citations
 If you use any of our ideas please cite our paper and here is our contact information: